seftimie/TensorFlowJourney/progress/timeline.md

 **2020-08-24**:
-- (done): A Conversation with Andrew Ng
+- (done): Week 2: A Conversation with Andrew Ng
 - (done): An Introduction to computer vision
 - (done): Exploring how to use data
 - (done): Writing code to load training data